0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 ![Set Up Your Curvy ID](./public/images/curvy_id.png)

 Anyone can send funds to your Curvy ID privately.
-It works with wallets that support ENS off-chain resolvers.
-When someone enters your Curvy ID in the recipient field of a compatible wallet, Curvy automatically generates a new stealth address in the background.
-This enables you to receive private, unlinkable transactions through a familiar and shareable format — supported across a wide range of ENS-compatible wallets.
+Each time it’s used, Curvy generates a brand-new stealth address ensuring there’s no link between one transaction and the next.

 ### Step 4: Create a Password